nelhage/blog.nelhage.com/content/post/systems-under-load.markdown

 {{%/div%}}
 {{%/div%}}

 The phenomenon of contention has at least one important implication: If your system is at capacity on some critical resource, increasing concurrency is likely to **hurt throughput rather than help**.
-Increasing the size of your thread pool, or the number of worker processes, may just drive your system further into the ground.
+If your application is bottlenecked on th database, increasing the number of concurrent worker processes may just drive the database further into the ground, making your problem worse, rather than helping.

 # Queues are either empty or full